 - IUB Center for Innovative Teaching and Learning's guide to creating accessible classrooms

-- IUB Disability Services for Students (DSS) Faculty Handbook
+- IUB Accessible Educational Services (AES) Faculty Handbook

-- IUPUI Adaptive Educational Services (AES) Faculty Resources
+- IUPUI Accessible Educational Services (AES) Instructor Resources

 These can serve as a valuable resource if you have questions about delivering accommodations to students in your classroom.

 The following resources from UITS provide guidance on creating accessible course materials:

 ADA Awareness training introduces you to the teams that help you develop an accessible course and inform you of some of your responsibilities as the instructor.